gonjavi/RailsMicro-reddit/README.md

 ###  How to create a user on the console

-The migration have the following fields name, username, and email, according to that you need that information to create a user, look the example:
+The user migration have the following fields name, username, and email, according to that you need that information to create a user, look the example:

  - u = User.new(name: "pedro", username: "peter", email: "pedro@gmail.com")
  - u.save!   it should return true